 Lenna grabbed Sarah's arm and pulled it towards herself so she could check the time for herself.
 "Woo!" she screamed, letting go abruptly.
 "Record time!"

-Sarah laughed as they began the trek to Lenna's old, beat up Honda.
+Sarah laughed as they began the trek to Lenna's old, beat up Ford.
 They dropped their stuff in the trunk upon their arrival, then went to climb into the front.

 "So, this mall trip is awfully sudden," said Sarah.
 "What David Bowie album is debuting today?"